This Program Meets Kids at Eye Level to Help Learning Take Off

 The much-loved program originated in Korea forty years ago and, while much of the curriculum has stood the test of time, Eye Level is constantly evolving to meet the ever-changing children's education standards.
 In fact, just last year a newly-revised English program was launched with updated reading comprehension strategies, vocabulary aligned with school expectations, and an integrated writing program.
 And just recently, Eye Level introduced new Math Word Problem Booklets, which provide more targeted practice and break down the process of solving word problems—something schools are putting a heavy focus on these days.

 Starting to wonder if a supplemental program might be just what your kid needs to seriously soar in school?
-Eye Level accepts children ages three to sixteen at all fifteen of its New York locations (and beyond), and most students attend the center once or twice a week, depending on how many subjects they're enrolled in.
+Eye Level accepts children ages three to sixteen at all thirty of its New Jersey locations (and beyond), and most students attend the center once or twice a week, depending on how many subjects they're enrolled in.
 Typically, a student will spend one hour a week on math and one hour a week on English, and then be given work to complete before the next class session.
 These at-home assignments help build students' study habits, further encouraging them to take their education into their own hands.
-Oh, and in addition to the courses available throughout the school year, Eye Level Learning Centers offer fun educational programs all summer long to help students avoid the much-dreaded vacation brain drain.

 Start the easy enrollment process now by finding your closest center and scheduling a free consultation.